http://www.altenergymag.com/news_detail.php?pr_id=1204

 economical practical sense to capture the heat that is normally

 lost to the ceiling and use this heat in your own environment.
-(A

-typical 4.5 oz. jar candle contains over 1,000 Btu's!)
+(A typical 4.5 oz. jar candle contains over 1,000 Btu's!)

-"The Kandle Heeter(tm) Candle Holder makes a real difference in a
+"The Kandle Heeter(tm) Candle Holder makes a real difference in

-storm to pass.
+wait for the storm to pass.

 Jim Osborn (Eureka, Ca.) purchased a candle heater for his wife.

 "It actually takes the chill off in a room.
-It's amazing," Jim has
+It's amazing," Jim

-says Mr. Doss, It is very surprising how much heat is actually in
+steam radiator," says Mr. Doss, It is very surprising how much

-a candle, and if you have a recreational vehicle or camping
+heat is actually in a candle, and if you have a recreational

-trailer the candle heater can help you conserve propane while you
+vehicle or camping trailer the candle heater can help you

-are enjoying the Great Outdoors.
+conserve propane while you are enjoying the Great Outdoors.

-"We specialize in energy and environment invention," says Mr. Doss
+"We specialize in energy and environment invention," says Mr.

-heat sources."
-Additional information and photographs are
+overlooked heat sources."
+Additional information and photographs

-available at www.heatstick.com.
+are available at www.heatstick.com.

 http://Heatstick.com